ruby-grape/grape/README.md

     Grape::Endpoint.before_each nil
   end

-  it 'should properly stub the helper' do
+  it 'stubs the helper' do
     # ...
   end
 end